openresty/lua-nginx-module/README.markdown

 This feature was first introduced in the `v0.10.11` release.

 **Note:** This method requires the `resty.core.shdict` or `resty.core` modules from the [lua-resty-core](https://github.com/openresty/lua-resty-core) library.

+This feature requires at least nginx core version `0.7.3`.

 See also [ngx.shared.DICT](#ngxshareddict).